Deployment

 2. We then use Nginx to route web traffic to these different versions, depending on your chosen strategy.

-3. Then you either Finalize a rollout (which removes the older version and directs all traffic to the new version) or Discard it (essentially a roll back).
+3. You can either Finalize a rollout (which removes the older version and directs all traffic to the new version) or Discard it (essentially a roll back).

 You can see an application's current rollout state at the top of the application page.
-This interface also allows you to adjust, finalize or discard the current rollout.
+Clicking this status message (e.g. "Serving Green Deployment") allows you to adjust, finalize or discard the current rollout.

 Managing a Blue / Green rollout